Antonomasia3/lmao/Symbols.md

 ## What does ExplorerPatcher do with symbol files?
 As I said before, symbol files can offer valuable information about certain places in a program.
 It's easier to talk when referencing an example, so let's take the `Win`+`X` menu as an example.

 Windows still contains code that builds and manages the menu in a DLL called `twinui.pcshell.dll`.
 As it stands, the DLL does not contain any information to help identify where that code exactly is.
 Thus, its symbol file can be used to gather this information from.
 It contains information about where functions with names like `CLauncherTipContextMenu::GetMenuItemsAsync` and `CLauncherTipContextMenu::_ExecuteCommand` are located in the actual binary.
 Without symbols, identifying these places is much much harder, relying on techniques such as matching an expected pattern of how the instructions should look against the actual binary.
 This is more prone to breaking, but can sometimes be used to circumvent the need for symbols.
-In ExplorerPatcher, this is used in the code that enables the Windows 10 network flyout, for example.
+In ExplorerPatcher, this is used in the code that enables the Windows 10 network flyout, for example, partly to avoid the need for introducing another dependency on symbol data.

 So, ExplorerPatcher uses functions already present in Windows' libraries to enable certain functionality.
 The way it identifies where those functions are is by using symbol files.